yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/access-node-component.md

 ## Create preset node

-Like cloning the exisiting node, you set your prefab node and create using `cc.instantiate`.
+Like cloning the existing node, you set your prefab node and create using `cc.instantiate`.
 Here is how to use it:

 ```javascript
 cc.Class({